43615/adc-lang/MANUAL.md

+# HEAVILY WIP - NOWHERE NEAR A LANGUAGE SPEC YET

+---

 # Command line arguments

 Always make sure that arguments containing shell-reserved characters are escaped properly.

 ## Instructions
 - `-i|--inter <prompt>?` starts an interactive (REPL) session.
-A custom prompt may be optionally specified, the default is `> `.
+A custom prompt may be specified, the default is `> `.
   - If no mode is specified, this is implied.
-- `-x|--exec <macro>+` executes the argument directly as a sequence of ADC commands.
+- `-x|--exec <macro>` executes the argument directly as a sequence of ADC commands.
 Multiple macros can be given at once.
-- `-f|--file <path>+` executes the specified file as a script if it exists and is readable.
+- `-f|--file <path>` executes the specified file as a script if it exists and is readable.
 Multiple filenames can be given at once.
   - If non-flag arguments are given without specifying a mode (like `$ adc somefile`), this is implied.
 - These can be chained together, which will execute them sequentially. `-i` has to be exited manually to continue the sequence.

 ## Modes
-- `-r|--rest`: Restricted mode, blocks all in-language commands that interact with the OS as a basic protection against untrusted input.
+- `-r|--restricted`: Restricted mode, blocks all in-language commands that interact with the OS as a basic protection against untrusted input.
 - `-d|--debug`: Debug mode, logs every executed command to stderr.
 - `-q|--quiet`: Quiet mode, suppresses all errors (disables stderr).